 Some scholarships are available upon request.

 Detailed program and/or map available upon registration.
+We will help to coordinate transportation if possible.
 Contact Doroethy with questions or for more information.